 Our patients can opt for laser treatment in a variety of circumstances.
 Depending on the type of work needed, lasers may be a great option for several reasons, including precision, recovery, and reduced anxiety during a visit to our clinic.

 For work on soft tissues, like the gums, lasers manipulate the tissue as needed.
-Crown lengthening, for example, is the reshaping of the bone and gums around a tooth to make the foundation stronger for holding a crown in place.
+Crown lengthening, for example, is the reshaping of the bone and gums around a tooth to make the foundation stronger for holding a crown in place over a tooth or dental implant.
 Lasers are also used to remove soft tissue in cases like “gummy smile” where the gum extends too far onto the teeth, or to remove soft tissue folds from dentures that require adjustments to fit properly.

 What Are The Benefits Of Lasers For Dentistry